xl0/lovely-docs/doc_db/huntabyte_shadcn-svelte/dark_mode/short_digest.md

 Install `mode-watcher`, add `ModeWatcher` component to root layout.
-Use `toggleMode()`, `setMode("light"|"dark")`, or `resetMode()` functions.
-Create toggle button or dropdown menu with light/dark/system options.
-For Astro, use inline script to prevent FUOC and persist theme to localStorage.
+Use `toggleMode()`, `setMode("light"|"dark")`, or `resetMode()` for theme control.
+Create toggle buttons with sun/moon icons or dropdown menu.
+For Astro, use inline script to prevent FUOC and sync theme to localStorage.